ViscousPot/vocode-community/docs/index.md

 ---
-title: Welcome to Vocode!
+title: Your voice, your rules
 ---
-## Your voice, your rules

 #### 100% Offline & Private.

 Vocode is the fastest and easiest way to record your voice and seamlessly export transcriptions into your notes and automations—all while keeping your data completely **offline, secure, and private**.
 Your recordings and transcriptions **never leave your device**, ensuring absolute confidentiality.